xuchunyang/edit-chrome-textarea.el/README.md

 ## Usage

+To use this package, you need to enable Chrome DevTools Protocol by launching Chrome with `--remote-debugging-port=9222`, if you are on macOS, you can use

+    $ open -a Google\ Chrome --args --remote-debugging-port=9222

 1. Select the textarea you want to edit in Chrome
 2. Switch to Emacs, type `M-x edit-chrome-textarea` to open a buffer pre-filled with the textarea's content